michaelnisi/manger-http/README.md

-# manger-http - HTTP API for manger
+# manger-http - cache feeds

-**manger-http** is a HTTP/1.1 API for caching RSS feeds.
+**manger-http** is an HTTP/1.1 API for caching RSS feeds.

 ## API